smacdougall-bot/helloworld/README.md

-Hello World!
-How are you today?

-This is a sentence I typed in via the web browser
+helloworld.py is a Python script that prints the words 'Hello. git world!'